 (2e) The charge for an application for the issue of special plates or name plates to replace special plates or name plates bearing the same characters is the charge specified in item 15 of Schedule 2.

-(3) Notwithstanding the charges imposed under these regulations every identification tablet or number plate remains the property of the Director General and shall be returned thereto by the person being the owner, or other person in possession of the vehicle in respect of which it was issued, forthwith upon the cancellation of or the disqualification of the licensee from holding, the licence, or within 15 days of the expiry of the licence, in respect of which the identification tablet or number plate was issued.
+(3) Notwithstanding the charges imposed under these regulations every identification tablet or number plate remains the property of the Director General and shall be returned thereto by the person being a responsible person for, or other person in possession of, the vehicle in respect of which it was issued, forthwith upon the cancellation of or the disqualification of the licensee from holding, the licence, or within 15 days of the expiry of the licence, in respect of which the identification tablet or number plate was issued.

-(3a) At any time whilst a compliance notice under Part 7 of the Road Traffic (Vehicle Standards) Regulations 2002 is in force for a vehicle, the Director General may, by notice served on the owner or other person in possession of that vehicle, demand the return of identification tablets or number plates issued in respect of that vehicle and the owner or other person upon whom such a notice is served shall forthwith return those identification tablets or number plates to the Director General.
+(3a) At any time whilst a compliance notice under Part 7 of the Road Traffic (Vehicle Standards) Regulations 2002 is in force for a vehicle, the Director General may, by notice served on a person responsible for, or other person in possession of, that vehicle, demand the return of identification tablets or number plates issued in respect of that vehicle and the person upon whom such a notice is served shall forthwith return those identification tablets or number plates to the Director General.

 (4) A person who wishes to obtain personalised plates, special plates or name plates to replace ordinary plates previously issued in respect of a vehicle shall return those ordinary plates to the Director General.